 Respect, Love, Community means anyone who shares in the life of this congregation shares all of it.
 That means full inclusion – no exclusions, no fine print.

 Resurrection Lutheran Church was proud to walk in the #IndyPride2019 Parade for the first time on Saturday, June 8!

 A word of welcome

 I knew I’d found a special place when RLC called me, an out gay man, to be one of their pastors.
 Speaking my truth as a faith leader is an incredible, empowering gift.
 Seeing this congregation take its truth to the streets for Pride is a little piece of heaven, and it means I can say with lots of joy and zero hesitation that you are welcome here, too. – Pastor Ryan Bailey

 Shortly after I was ordained and serving my first congregation, I was having lunch with a new worship guest and he asked me, “How would the congregation respond to having an openly gay member?”
 I told him that I was not sure but would stand beside him and we could find out together.
 He became the first openly gay member of Third Lutheran Church in Louisville, KY – 25 years later, the congregation is now served by a pastor in a same-gender marriage.
-Here at Resurrection, for nearly 17 years, I have ended my opening greeting for worship with these words, “… with our Lord and Savior, Jesus Christ, we say ‘Welcome home – there is a place here for you.’”
+Here at Resurrection, I end every opening worship greeting with these words, “… with our Lord and Savior, Jesus Christ, we say ‘Welcome home – there is a place here for you.’”
 This congregation lives out these words – and the message of our Welcome Statement – every day of the year.
 Indy Pride is special opportunity to live out God’s love for everyone – no exceptions. – Pastor Mitch Phillips